Among the canonicalization problems that can harm a website's rankings

 when your server receives a request for /robots.txt using HTTPS.
 If your server uses Apache server

-software, you can add an instruction in your .htaccess file to handle this, such as:
+software, you can add an instruction near the top of your .htaccess file to handle this, such as:

 RewriteCond %{HTTPS} ^on$